 skip to content

-Zoology is a highly interdisciplinary subject, bridging many levels of organization from cellular and molecular to whole organisms and ecosystems.
-The Part II Zoology course covers a wide range of topics unified by the overarching theme of evolution, including animal behaviour, conservation science, ecology and evolution, and cell and developmental biology.
-The course offers a great degree of flexibility and variety; students choose four modules from eighteen modules (some of which are interdepartmental).
+Zoology is a highly interdisciplinary subject, bridging many levels of organization from cellular and molecular, to whole organisms and ecosystems.
+The Part II Zoology course covers a wide range of topics unified by the overarching themes of evolution, including animal behaviour, conservation science, ecology and evolution, and cell and developmental biology.
+The course offers a great degree of flexibility and variety; students choose four modules from twenty modules (some of which are interdepartmental).
+Students should speak to the Zoology Teaching Office about any prohibited module combinations, but typically students have great freedom of choice.

 The modules are organised in six major themes: